-The recently redesigned Giant Stance 29 2 is the best budget-friendly full-suspension mountain bike we've ever ridden.
-This is an impressively versatile trail bike with an all-around performance that far exceeded our expectations and the asking price.
-The Stance comes with a 130mm fork and 120mm of FlexPoint rear suspension that felt impressively well balanced.
-The middle of the road modern geometry felt comfortable and is one of the reasons this bike performed so well in virtually all situations.
-Testers had a blast riding this bike on everything from rolling, smooth, XC style terrain to steeper and rockier descents.
+The redesigned Giant Stance 29 2 is the best budget-friendly full-suspension mountain bike we've encountered.
+This bike's all-around performance and versatility exceeded our expectations, especially for the price.
+The Stance comes with a 130mm fork and 120mm of FlexPoint rear suspension that felt impressively well-balanced.
+The middle-of-the-road modern geometry felt comfortable and is one of the reasons this bike performed so well in virtually all situations.
+Testers had a blast riding this bike on everything from rolling, smooth, XC-style terrain to some more steep and rocky descents.
 The Stance also proved to be an efficient and spirited climber with 29-inch wheels, fast-rolling tires, a wide-range 12-speed drivetrain, and supportive rear suspension.

-Components are one of the easiest things to complain about on bikes in this price range, and the Stance's lack of a dropper seat post is the most glaring issue our testers had with this bike.
-Beyond that, if you're looking for an entry-level full-suspension bike, or you just don't want to spend a fortune on a new ride, we think the well-rounded Stance 29 2 is the best looking and highest performing bike you're going to find at this price.
+The easiest thing to complain about within this price range is the components.
+With that in mind, our testers feel the lack of a dropper seat post is the most glaring issue with the Stance 29 2.
+Beyond that, if you're looking for an entry-level full-suspension bike or don't want to spend a fortune on a new ride, we think this well-rounded model is the highest-performing and best-looking bike you'll find in this price range.